MetaBorgCube/spoofax-jasmin/org.spoofax.lang.jasmin/trans/analysis/types/README.md

 stack, then at that point the stack should have those things to pop off.
 So the `in-stack` of the instruction is said to be equal to a tuple of the `pop-type` and the rest of the stack, which is represented as a fresh type variable.
-Something similar is done for the `push-type` and the `out-stack`.
+Something similar is done for the `push-type` and the `out-stack`, but the fresh type variable from the pop-type is reused so the in and out stack of the instruction are connected.
 The `next-instr` is translated into constraints by saying the `out-stack` of one instruction is equal to the `in-stack` of another.